gfgprojects/ecowheataly_repast4py_model/README.md

 python setup01_brightway2_database_and_methods.py
 python setup02_recipe_2016_ecowheataly_customization.py
 python setup03_create_custom_databases_for_tractors_N_and_ecowheataly.py
-cd ../ecowheataly
+python compute_inputs_and_lca.py    #check if brightway works cd ../ecowheataly
-./run 5  #run the ecowheataly model using 5 ranks
+./run 5  #run the ecowheataly model using 5 ranks (a different number of ranks can be used)
 ```
 ### In case of troubles